Growth of regular partitions 2: Weak regularity: Introduction

-\item (Constant) There is a constant $C\geq 1$ so that $M_{\calH}(\e)=M^{hom}_{\calH}(\e)=C$. \end{enumerate} \end{theorem}
+\item (Constant) There is a constant $C\geq 1$ so that $M_{\calH}(\e)=M^{\hom}_{\calH}(\e)=C$. \end{enumerate} \end{theorem}

-The main result of this paper is an analogue of Theorem \ref{thm:alljump} for $3$-uniform hypergraphs.
-There are many kinds of hypergraph regularity, and we refer the reader to \cite{Nagle.2013} for a survey on this.
-The focus of this paper is on \emph{weak regularity} for $3$-uniform hypergraphs, as first developed by Chung \cite{Chung.1991}, Chung-Graham \cite{ChungGrahamHG}, and Haviland-Thomason \cite{Haviland.1989}.
-In Parts 3 and 4 of this series, we consider the stronger notion of regularity developed in \cite{Frankl.2002, Gowers.20063gk, Gowers.2007, Nagle.2006, Rodl.2005, Rodl.2005a, Nagle.2013}.
-While understanding the growth of weak regular partitions is interesting in its own right, we will show in Part 3 that it is also crucial for understanding the growth of regular partitions in the stronger sense.
-However, in this paper we will only be discussing one type of regularity (the ``weak" kind).
-For this reason we will usually omit the work ``weak" from our definitions, and refer simply to regularity for $3$-graphs.
+The proof of Theorem \ref{thm:alljumphom} uses results from \cite{Fox.2014} in the upper and lower bounds of range (1), and a quantitative improvement on \cite{Alon.2000,Lovasz.2010} due to Fox--Pach--Suk \cite{Fox.2017bfo} in the upper bound in range (2).

+The main goal of this paper is an analogue of Theorem \ref{thm:alljump} for $3$-uniform hypergraphs.
+There are several inequivalent versions of hypergraph regularity.
+The first such notion, called \emph{weak regularity}, was developed by Chung \cite{Chung.1991} and Haviland--Thomason \cite{Haviland.1989}.
+While this notion is the most natural extension of graph regularity to the hypergraph setting, it has limitations in terms of applications (see \cite{Kohayakawa.2010}).
+For this reason, more complicated versions of hypergraph regularity were later developed by Gowers \cite{Gowers.20063gk, Gowers.2007} on the one hand, and Frankl, Kohayakawa, Nagle, R\"{o}dl, Skokan, and Schacht \cite{Frankl.2002, Gowers.20063gk, Gowers.2007, Nagle.2006, Rodl.2005, Rodl.2005a} on the other.
+For more details on the history of hypergraph regularity, we refer the reader to the introduction of \cite{Gowers.2007}, as well as \cite{Nagle.2013}.

+The topic of this paper is the growth of \emph{weak} regular partitions, while parts 3 and 4 of the series \cite{Terry.2024c, Terry.2024d} deal with the stronger regularity for $3$-uniform hypergraphs first developed by Gowers \cite{Gowers.20063gk, Gowers.2007}.
+Perhaps surprisingly, \cite{Terry.2024c} relies on connections between weak and strong regular partitions, and the results of this paper play a crucial role there.
+On the other hand, the rest of this paper focuses exclusively on the ``weak" type of regularity.
+For this reason, we will often omit the word ``weak" in our discussions, referring simply to regularity for $3$-uniform hypergraphs.

-Weak regularity for $3$-graphs is defined in close analogy to graph regularity (see Section \ref{ss:3reg} for precise definitions).
+Weak regularity for $3$-uniform hypergraphs is defined in close analogy to graph regularity.
 Informally speaking, given a $3$-uniform hypergraph $H=(V,E)$, a triple of subsets $(X,Y,Z)$ is called \emph{$\e$-regular} if for all large subsets $X'\subseteq X$, $Y'\subseteq Y$, and $Z'\subseteq Z$, the density of edges between $X,Y,Z$ is within $\e$ of the density of edges between $X',Y',Z'$.
-An \emph{$\e$-regular partition} for $H$ is then a partition $\calP$ of $V$ so that at least $(1-\e)|V|^3$ many triples from $V^3$ are in an $\e$-regular triple from $\calP^3$.
+An \emph{$\e$-regular partition} of $H$ is then a partition $\calP$ of $V$ so that at least $(1-\e)|V|^3$ many triples from $V^3$ lie in an $\e$-regular triple of parts from $\calP$ (see Section \ref{ss:reghom} for precise definitions).